Lin-Kyi/lin-kyi.github.io/index.md

 <img class="profile-picture" src="photo.png">

 Hello!
 My name is Lin (she/her).
 I am a PhD student at the [Max Planck Institute for Security and Privacy (MPI-SP)](https://www.mpi-sp.org/) where I am supervised by [Asia Biega](https://asiabiega.github.io/) in the Responsible Computing Group.
+I am an incoming postdoc at EPFL, joining [Miranda Wei](https://mirandawei.com/)'s group, starting in December.
 My research is focused on building stronger foundations for online consent in the age of AI to promote better user privacy, safety, and data autonomy.

 I am supported by the 2025 [Google PhD Fellowship](https://research.google/programs-and-events/phd-fellowship/) (in the Privacy, Safety, and Security research area).
 My papers have received awards, including the 2024 [Council of Europe Award in Data Protection](https://www.coe.int/en/web/data-protection/2024-rodot%C3%A0-award), and best paper.
 My research has also engaged regulators, industry, trade unions, privacy NGOs, and AI ethics stakeholders across North America and Europe.